meizabel/documentation/motivation/immutability.md

 ### Isolation of storage and deployment aspects from the main code
 Another level you can apply immutability at is the data store.
-With events being immutable, you can write your application in a way that it stores data in “append-only” fashion to pretty much any data store technology that exists.
+With Event sourcing notion, you can write your application in a way that it stores data in “append-only” fashion to pretty much any data store technology that exists.

 The CQRS pattern enables data and objects segregation in your applications.
 The write model can use a database that is optimized for writes by being fully normalized.
 The read model can use a database that is optimized for reads by being denormalized to suit the specific queries that the application must support on the read side.